Best Putter for Beginners 2025 (Our Top Picks After Testing)

 This may seem like an obvious statement, but you’d be surprised at how many putters cause the ball to skid or hop before it finally starts rolling properly.

-These initial skids and hops can wreak havoc both on the accuracy and speed of the putt.
+These initial skids and hops can wreak havoc on both the accuracy and speed of the putt.

 The goal is to get the ball rolling smoothly as soon as possible because a rolling ball carries a good amount of inertia and is less likely to be affected by the grain and impurities of the green.

-If the ball is skidding, bouncing, or just not rolling smoothly, it’s more likely to be knocked offline or come up short of the hole.
+If the ball is skidding, bouncing, or just not rolling smoothly, it’s more likely to be knocked off line or come up short of the hole.

 Forgiveness